georgSquared/bipartite-embeddings/README.md

-# Graph Bipartite Embeddings for Link Prediction
+# Livesketch

-This is a research repository for producing efficient embeddings from bipartite graphs to be used mainly in link prediction tasks
+This is a research repository for Scalable Network Representation Learning in Graph Streams

+More descriptive README coming soon